Choosing the best hearing aids for seniors: Tips & advice

 The process of seeing a professional for hearing aids

-Getting started with the hearing aid process is as easy as setting an appointment with a hearing care specialist, which you can do online, by phone or by dropping into one of Miracle-Ear’s 1,500 neighborhood locations.
+Getting started with the hearing aid process is as easy as setting an appointment with a hearing care specialist, which you can do online, by phone or by dropping into one of Miracle-Ear’s 1,600 neighborhood locations.
 You’ll start with a free hearing evaluation that includes a full range of testing and our one-of-a-kind lifestyle assessment.
 Based on your results, you’ll be given a range of choices that you can try on and test to see what’s most comfortable and adaptable to your life.

-How a Miracle-Ear Hearing Care Professional can help
+How a Miracle-Ear hearing care professional can help

-There are many hearing aid options—as you’ve probably gathered, and making heads or tails of them is easier with a professional on your side.
-Miracle-Ear hearing care professionals not only do the testing and evaluation to get you into your hearing aids, they stay with you throughout your hearing journey.
+Miracle-Ear hearing care professionals (HCPs) not only do the testing and evaluation to get you into your hearing aids, they stay with you throughout your hearing journey.
 Clients often say that their HCPs know their ears better than they themselves do—and that makes it easy to ensure that you’re getting the care you need to keep at optimal levels for a long time to come.

 More from the blog